CamDavidsonPilon/lifelines/docs/Examples.rst

 Example cumulative total using and time-varying covariates
 ############################################################

-Often we have either __transactional covariate datasets__ or __state covariate datasets__.
+Often we have either transactional covariate datasets or state covariate datasets.
 In a transactional dataset, it may make sense to sum up the covariates to represent administration of a treatment over time.
 For example, in the risky world of start-ups, we may want to sum up the funding amount recieved at a certain time.
 We also may be interested in the amount of the last round of funding.
 Below is an example to do just that:

 Suppose we have an initial DataFrame of start-ups like: